porsager/ubre/README.md

 .catch(error => 'Oh noes - wrong code')
 ```

-To handle a request you register a function for a namespace which returns your response directly or as a promise
+To handle a request you register a function for a path which returns your response directly or as a promise
 #### Handle requests
 ```js
 ubre.handle('launch', ({ code }) =>